markoleszczak/markoleszczak.com/README.md

 This website is a work in progress.

 ## Objectives
-- To publically share my environmental footprint calculated using the best data I have access to
+- Publicly share my environmental footprint calculated using the best data I have access to
 - Provide a way for someone to get in contact with me
 - Collect zero information about anyone who visits the website
 - Focus on making files as small as possible